Estimate Time4 min

 More to explore

 1. Estate taxes may apply to insurance proceeds.
 Consult a financial or tax advisor about your specific financial situation. *The results from the "Estimate Your Coverage" calculator should only be used as a guide, not as a recommendation.
 There may be other factors that you'll need to consider when ultimately deciding how much life insurance is appropriate.
 The "Estimate Your Coverage" calculator results are hypothetical and are based on certain assumptions, which may differ significantly from your individual situation.
-Fidelity Life Insurance Case Managers are licensed insurance agents.
+Fidelity Insurance Specialists are licensed insurance agents.

 Fidelity does not provide legal or tax advice.
 The information herein is general in nature and should not be considered legal or tax advice.
 Consult an attorney or tax professional regarding your specific situation.